SAP-samples/btp-bas-risk-management/documentation/develop/configure-BTP-account/README.md

 1. In [SAP BTP Cockpit](https://account.hana.ondemand.com/), open your global account and navigate to **Boosters**.

-2. Search for *Prepare an Account for Developing Extension Applications*.
+2. Search for **Get started with SAP Business Application Studio**.

 > This booster will guide you through the process of enabling the tools, configuring entitlements, and assigning members on your SAP BTP account.
-You will create an account with entitlements for the SAP Business Application Studio, Cloud Foundry Runtime, SAP HANA service and Launchpad service.
+You will create an account with entitlements for the SAP Business Application Studio and CI/CD service.

 3. Choose **Start** to create a **Subaccount**.